 A Quick and Simple Definition of a Survey

-A survey is a question-based research method used for collecting data from a predefined group of people.
+So, a survey is a question-based research method used for collecting data from a predefined group of people.
 Sounds dry and academic, but it’s not!
-In actual fact, if built correctly, a survey can be a profound and enjoyable conversation with your target audience.
+In fact, if built correctly, a survey can be a profound and enjoyable conversation with your target audience.

 There are many different types of surveys, satisfaction surveys, feedback surveys, market research surveys, just to name a few.
 But they all have the same building blocks: questions that are designed to retrieve unbiased data, so that you, the surveyor, can collect this data, analyze it, and learn from the results.